mir-am/Mir-CS-Books/README.md

 - The C++ Programming Language (4th Edition) by Bjarne Stroustrup
 - The Quick Python Book (2nd Edition) by Vernon L. Ceder
 - Deep Learning with Python (1st Edition) by Francois Chollet
 - Professional Assembly Language by Richard Blum
+- The Complete Software Developer's Career Guide by John Sonmez